Tgrif49/Tgrif49.github.io/index.md

 As a Finance professional with an interest in mortgage finance, global procurement, and AI in supply chain, my career objectives are centered around leveraging my expertise in these areas to drive innovative and sustainable solutions.

-As an Incoming Multifamily Real Estate Finance intern at Freddie Mac, I am excited to apply the skils I have learned, and learn more about the Mortgage industry!
+As an Incoming Multifamily Real Estate Finance intern at Freddie Mac, I am excited to apply the skills I have learned, and learn more about the Mortgage industry!

 ---